nelson-lopez/dance-everyday/README.md

 ## Project Description

-Dance Everyday is a website in which dance venues will display their events by dance, location, and time.
+Dance Everyday is a website in which dance venues will display their events by dance, location, and time.With Dance Everyday organizers will be able to create,modify and list all dance events.

 ## Wireframes